ethui/ethui/CONTRIBUTING.md

 2. go to `chrome://extensions`
 3. enable `Developer mode` (upper right corner)
 4. Load unpacked -> choose the `ethui/extension/dist` directory
-5. EthUI should now be running
+5. ethui should now be running

 **4. Start the app in development mode**